moderatelo/hello-Nexus/README.md

 # hello-Nexus
 first try with programability

-Will see how it goes
+Will see how it goes - Not too bad !